pathwaycom/pathway/docs/2.developers/4.user-guide/50.llm-xpack/.splitters/splitters.md

 A better method is to chunk the text by tokens, ensuring each chunk makes sense and aligns with sentence or paragraph boundaries.
 Token-based chunking is typically done at logical breakpoints, such as periods, commas, or newlines.

 ## TokenCountSplitter
-Pathway offers a [`TokenCountSplitter`](/developers/api-docs/pathway-xpacks-llm/splitters#pathway.xpacks.llm.splitters.TokenCountSplitter) for token-based chunking.
+The Pathway Live Data Framework offers a [`TokenCountSplitter`](/developers/api-docs/pathway-xpacks-llm/splitters#pathway.xpacks.llm.splitters.TokenCountSplitter) for token-based chunking.
 Here's how to use it:

 ::if{path="/llm-xpack/"}
 ```python